qinguorui2001/tp/docs/UserGuide.md

 Possible Usage:

-* You can use `clean` to help remove all completed assignments to reduce clutter in the assignment list.
+* You can use `clean` to reduce clutter in the assignment list.

 ### Clearing all entries: `clear`